asilichenko/android-youtube-shared/README.md

 1. An embedded link for the browser is generated.
 1. After sending the converted link to the browser, our app quickly finishes its execution.

 When I finished implementing the 'share with the browser' functionality, I decided to expand the capabilities of my app a bit.
-There is another drawback on YouTube that my application can address – specifically, the inability to open "Shorts" videos in the standard video format in order to access the playback speed control feature.
+There is another drawback on YouTube that my application can address – the absence of the "Open as Regular Video" button for "Shorts" in order to access the playback speed control feature.

 There is a "Shorts" link format:
 ```